BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Pavise** `PASSIVE`

-A [shield][Shield] that provides +3 Defence, rather than +1.
-However, this model cannot gain this bonus whilst Engaged in Combat.
+This is a [shield][Shield] that provides the bearer +3 Defence rather than +1.
+However, a model with a Pavise cannot gain this bonus to their Defence whilst Engaged in Combat.

 </div>